 The color of a Hosta's leaves can help determine how much light it prefers.
 Blue and deep green varieties like deeper shade, while variegated (striped or splotched bicolor leaves) and yellowish varieties require some morning sun.
 Harsh afternoon sun can scorch Hosta leaves.

 Plant Hostas in spring or fall.
-Bury the crown slightly so it will stay moist, unless the soil is very heavy, in which case leave the crown at ground level.
-Leave a depression around the plant so that at first waterings, the water soaks directly toward the root.
+Bury the crown slightly so it will stay moist unless the soil is very heavy, in which case leave the crown at ground level.
+Leave a depression around the plant so that at first watering, the water soaks directly toward the root.

 Watch for slugs and snails, which eat small holes in Hosta leaves.
 Fill jar lids with beer and submerge in soil.
 Slugs will climb in and drown.
 Alternatively, surround Hostas with coarse sand and broken eggshells.
 Slugs do not like to crawl over sharp, rough surfaces.
 Grow Hostas in pots standing on stone or cement.